downplay/downright/README.md

 * Package structure has changed.
 There is no more dist folder.
 Themes are imported from:

 `js
-import "downright/themes/default.css";  // CSS file with default (hashed) naming import classNames from "downright/themes/default";  // Class names for default theme import "downright/themes/bem.css";      // CSS file with BEM naming import bemClassNames from "downright/themes/bem";  // Class names for BEM theme `
+import "downright/themes/default.css";             // CSS file with default (hashed) naming import classNames from "downright/themes/default"; // Theme object for default theme import "downright/themes/bem.css";                 // CSS file with BEM naming import bemClassNames from "downright/themes/bem";  // Theme object for BEM theme `

 ### About this version